fantastic-riddles/NCSU_Campus_Jobs_Review_System_2.0/README.md

 #### Key Enhancements

-- **User-Friendly Reviews**: Students can anonymously submit and read reviews about various on-campus jobs, fostering a transparent environment for honest feedback.
+- **User-Friendly Reviews**: Users can anonymously submit and read reviews about various on-campus jobs, fostering a transparent environment for honest feedback.
+- **Upvote Reviews**: Users can upvote a review, fostering a helpful and transparent environment for everybody.
+- **Safe Review**: Reviews posted by users are filtered and inappropriate words (if any) present in them are removed.
+This keeps a clean and safe platform to share reviews.
 - **Enhanced Accessibility**: The application is hosted on Platform Render, ensuring easy access for all users.
 - **Dockerized for Deployment**: With a containerized setup using Docker, the application is easy to deploy and manage, streamlining updates and maintenance.
 - **Email Notifications**: New users receive a welcome email with their credentials upon signing up, ensuring a smooth onboarding process.
+- **Job Alerts**: Users receive a job alert email every time a new job is posted to keep them updated with latest postings.
 - **Secure Login and Signup**: A robust login and signup system protects user information while maintaining security.
 - **Job Application Feature**: Users can apply for jobs directly through the platform, simplifying the process of securing employment.
 - **Employer Interface**: Employers can post job openings and manage applications efficiently through a dedicated employer page.